Timsey/starter-academic/content/post/ai_alignment/index.md

 > **Continuing to build more capable AI systems when we understand so little of what goes on in the models has the potential to lead to existentially dangerous scenarios**.

 In my experience, the above statement sounds obvious to some people, and completely out of left field for others.
-Below I will try my best to sketch out why I think this is something we should be deeply worried about.
+Below I will sketch out why I think this is something we should be deeply worried about.

 ## Aligning AI